don1138/don1138/New README.md

 ## Blender

+I got on the Blender train with the v.2.8 update.
+The UI was such a massive improvement that it got me hooked. **Blenderer** is the new **Trekkie**! 🖖

+- 😍 I love modeling brutalist and mid-century modern furniture and architecture

-- 🌱 I’m currently learning how to use Python in Blender3D
+- 🌱 I’m currently learning Python in Blender

 - 👯 I’m looking to collaborate on improving the code of [Blender QLE](https://github.com/don1138/blender-qle), my lighting addon for Blender

-- 😍 I love modeling brutalist and mid-century modern furniture and architecture in *(need I say it?)* Blender